Testing for Changes in Kendall's Tau: -NED: Near epoch dependence in probability

 \section{$P$-NED: Near epoch dependence in probability}

 In this section we add some background on the newly introduced $P$-near epoch dependence and connect it to the usual $L_p$-near epoch dependence (Lemma \ref{lem:l_0}).
-Similar conditions that embody the idea of approximating functionals in a probability sense are $S$-mixing considered by \citet*{berkes:hoermann:schauer:2009} and the $L_0$-approximability of \citet[][Chapter~6]{poetscher:prucha:1997}, who refer to the stochastic stability concept of \citet{bierens:1981}.
+Similar conditions that embody the idea of approximating functionals in a probability sense are $S$-mixing considered by \citet*{berkes:hoermann:schauer:2009} and the $L_0$-approximability of \citet[][Chapter~6]{poetscher:prucha:1997}.

 First note that the $P$-NED condition (Definition \ref{def:dep} (ii)) is equivalent to convergence in probability of $f_k(\bZ_{-k},\ldots,\bZ_{k})$ to $\bX_0$ for $k \to \infty$.
 If the latter is true, i.e., if